ietf-wg-procon/2418bis/draft-rsalz-2418bis.md

 - Draft 6: Addressed the editorial issues found by the following
 errata: 6787.
 Errata 3752.
 6130, 7408 were previously fixed.

+- Draft 7: Incorporated RFC 8717 (and the bis draft for that) about the name of the IETF Executive Director.

 --- back